cran-task-views/TeachingStatistics/TeachingStatistics.md

 The following packages are associated with textbooks that are of potential interest to a general statistical audience, rather than being specific to a particular application area.
-The general principle for inclusion is that package is likely to be of direct use in the teaching of statistical methods.
+The general principle for inclusion is that the package is likely to be of direct use in the teaching of statistical methods.
 Official publisher links are provided where possible and, in some cases, a link to further resources.